Visualization Tasks for Unlabeled Graphs

 \section{Task Taxonomy}

-Our abstract task taxonomy for unlabelled graphs has three dimensions: each task is broken down into a \triplet{Scope}, an \triplet{Action}, and a \triplet{Target}, as shown in Fig.~\ref{TaskTaxonomy}-A. \triplet{Scope} is an ordered axis that captures the scale of the data.
-The \triplet{Action} + \triplet{Target} pairs follow the model of Munzner~\cite{Munzner2014}: actions are verbs that define user goals, and targets are nouns specifying some aspect of the data that is of interest to the user.
+Our abstract task taxonomy for unlabeled graphs has three dimensions: each task is broken down into a \triplet{Target}, an \triplet{Action}, and a \triplet{Scope}, as shown in Fig.~\ref{TaskTaxonomy}-A. The \triplet{Target} + \triplet{Action} pairs follow the Action-Target model of Munzner~\cite{Munzner2014}, but with flipped order: a \triplet{Target} is a noun specifying some aspect of the data that is of interest to the user; while an \triplet{Action} is a verb that defines user goals.
+In addition, the \triplet{Scope} is an ordered axis that captures the scale of the data, with the location within the axis inferred from the \triplet{Target}.
 Our taxonomy includes targets that are well-known concepts from the graph theory literature, or can be precisely expressed in terms of topological structure.
-Given our focus on unlabelled graphs, no task can depend on persistent labels with semantic meaning, although hop-based traversal can be supported through non-persistent arbitrary labels.
+Given our focus on unlabeled graphs, no task can depend on persistent labels with semantic meaning, although hop-based traversal can be supported through non-persistent arbitrary labels.